-I am a social innovator and startup mentor based in between San Francisco and Vancouver.
-I have previously founded two environmental tech start-ups, and been an instructor and mentor a variety of accelerators including RADIUS SFU (Vancouver, Canada), the Oxygen Accelerator (London, UK) and the Meltwater Entrepreneurial School of Technology (Accra, Ghana).
+I am a social innovator and mentor based in Vancouver, Canada.
+I am a founder of two environmental technology start-ups, a professional consultant (previously with Deloitte, now running my own firm, Venture Stem), a university instructor and adjunct professor in entrepreneurship (SFU and UBC) and have been a mentor for a variety of startup accelerators including RADIUS (Vancouver, Canada), the Oxygen Accelerator (London, UK) and the Meltwater Entrepreneurial School of Technology (Accra, Ghana).

-For my professional profile, please visit me on LinkedIn.
+For my full professional profile, please visit me on LinkedIn.

 At Terra Recovery, a landfill-mining exploration company supported by the European Space Agency, as an advocate Board Member, I have spearheaded the raising of over £100k in grant funding, and have raised awareness through media outlets including the Financial Times.

-I have a strong interest in new technologies – from virtual reality, to space tech, to the Internet of Things – and have some personal perspectives on how to un-break broken systems.
+I have a strong interest in new technologies – from virtual reality, to space tech, to the Internet of Things – and have personal perspectives that I share on this blog about how to innovative in broken systems.

 About the blog

-This blog has evolved from a period of my life that was heavily focused on sustainability, and is being extended to include my views on other domains where I see huge potential for change.
+This blog has evolved from an initial focus on sustainability, to include my views on other domains where I see huge potential for change.
 It’s intended to act as a showcase for my own personal musings, for innovative ideas, and hopefully for stirring up some thought-provoking discussions on new technologies and their implications.

 Comments are closed, but trackbacks and pingbacks are open.